pharmpy/pharmpy/docs/NONMEM.rst

 The number format is integer for the first two columns, scientific with 5 decimals and 2 digits exponent for the ETA and ETC columns.
 The number in the OBJ column is written in regular decimal format and will always take up 19 characters with first character being space for positive numbers or "-" for negative numbers.
 For numbers having an integer part of zero will take up 20 characters.

+In case of non-integer IDs in the dataset the value in the ID-column will be truncated.

 All zero individuals
 ~~~~~~~~~~~~~~~~~~~~